Here's how TU got the Def Leppard-Motley Crue stadium tour stop

 Tulsa World file

-Joe Elliott, left, Phil Collen, Rick Allen, Rick Savage and Vivian Campbell of Def Leppard were inducted into the Rock & Roll Hall of Fame in 2019.
-Evan Agostini/Invision/AP
+Joe Elliott (left), Phil Collen, Rick Allen, Rick Savage and Vivian Campbell of Def Leppard were inducted into the Rock & Roll Hall of Fame in 2019.

 Tickets go on sale at 10 a.m. today — Friday, Dec.
 16 — for what should be one of 2023’s most unique concert events.